 Keep the vents closed and keep misting the clones and the inside of the dome twice a day.

 Go ahead and remove the dome so that the clones can adjust to the normal environment.
-They should all have strong root growth, which means you can transplant them to their next home.
+They should all have strong root growth, which means you can transplant them to their next home in a small grow tent or a large one.
 In actuality, you could transplant any clones that show strong root growth prior to this day, if you wanted to.

 Now you are ready to grow those clones into adult plants that give you a huge harvest.
 If you need help with that, this article has everything you need to grow the perfect cannabis plant indoors.